fhiso/tsc-governance/drafts.md

 Extended Legacy Format (ELF): Date and Age Microformats

-:  This document defines microformats for representing dates and ages in arbitrary calendars together how they apply to the Gregorian, Julian, French Republican and Hebrew calendars in a GEDCOM-compatible manner.
+:  This document defines microformats for representing dates and ages in arbitrary calendars together with how they are applied to the Gregorian, Julian, French Republican and Hebrew calendars in a GEDCOM-compatible manner.

 Extended Legacy Format (ELF): Data Model